 The NFL championship victory in 1956 kicked off another successful period for the Giants as between 1956 and 1963 the team who was led by coach Allie Sherman won six NFL eastern titles throughout eight years.

 This was largely thanks to future Hall of Famers Y. A. Tittle, Frank Gifford, Roosevelt Brown, Emlen Tunnell and Andy Robustelli, who all sparked the Giants to the championship game in 1963, however, they couldn’t get the job done.

 The Giants were in the wilderness for the next 20 odd years, but that started to change when Bill Parcells, who coached the team from 1979-1990 led them out of the dark days.
 By 1986, Parcells did exactly that when they finished first in the NFC East standings with a 14-2 record and defeated San Francisco in the divisional playoffs.

-They walked right over the Washington Football Team (known as Washington Redskins at the time) in the NFC championship game keeping them scoreless as they won the game 17-0, to make it to their first Super Bowl appearance.
+They walked right over the Washington Commanders (known as Washington Redskins at the time) in the NFC championship game keeping them scoreless as they won the game 17-0, to make it to their first Super Bowl appearance.
 The occasion on the NFL’s biggest stage didn’t seem to bother them as they claimed their first Super Bowl victory over the Denver Broncos in Super Bowl XXI.